 Find information about community groups, charities and voluntary organisations in Orkney.
-Our directory also includes details of the other services providing support in the the local community.
+Our directory also includes details of other services providing support in the local community.

 We are working on the contents of the directory.
 If you have any feedback, please email enquiries@vaorkney.org.uk.